iStand Parent Network Inc. Board of Directors

 Martin is a Parent Educator for the Arizona Superior Court and leads classes for divorced and separated parents since 2006.
 He is a voice for children as a returning Court Appointed Special Advocate in the County of Maricopa and has volunteered with Arizona's YWCA and Adult and Juvenile Probation.
 He was formerly a military and civilian policeman, and a Department of Children Service's Social Worker in Arizona.

-Angela is a veteran of the U.S. Marince Corps, having serves as the elite Marine Security Guard (MSG) unit guarding U.S. embassies, U.S. presidents and foreign dignitaries in Canada, France, Switzerland, Korea and Japan.
+Angela is the founder and ceo of Munson Consulting Inc., a multiservice consultancy in Huntsville, Alabama.
+She is a veteran of the U.S. Marince Corps, and served in the elite Marine Security Guard (MSG) unit, guarding U.S. embassies, U.S. presidents and foreign dignitaries in Canada, France, Switzerland, Korea and Japan.

 Angela was vital to the successful return of her niece, Muna, from abduction to Mali.
 She supports iStand's research and sustainability initiatives.

 Rysa Lee is a founding member of iStand Parent Network Inc. and fought unceasingly for the homecoming of her sister from abduction to Mali in 2014.
 She serves on annual conference planning committee and also serves as emcee at conference events.

 Rysa is a personal banker Renasant Bank in Huntsville, and is also professional studies student at the University of Alabama in Huntsville.